Impute Genotypes using Sequences

 classDef clean fill:#f5f6f9,stroke:#b7c9ef,stroke-width:2px

 The default output directory is Impute with the folder structure below. contig1 and contig2 are generic contig names from an imaginary genome.fasta for demonstration purposes.
-The directory model/params is a generic name to reflect the corresponding parameter row in the stitch parameter file, which would have explicit names in real use (e.g. modelpseudoHaploid/useBXTrue/k10_s1_nGen50/).
+The directory modelname is a placeholder for whatever name you gave that parameter set in the parameter file's name column.
 The resulting folder also includes a workflow directory (not shown) with workflow-relevant runtime files and information.

 Impute/